nkzk/local-kong/README.md

 # Introduction

-This repository covers how to quickly get Kong up and running in a local kubernetes cluster, and how to configure your services with various plugins.
+This repository provides scripts, manifests, and guides to quickly get Kong and a test-service up and running in a local kubernetes cluster.
+The guide then covers how to configure the test-service with various plugins.

 # Requirements:
   - [Docker](https://docs.docker.com/desktop/install)